simondlevy/Hackflight/README.md

 ## Intro

-Hackflight is a simple, platform-independent, header-only C++ toolkit for building multirotor flight controllers.
+Hackflight is a simple, platform-independent, header-only software toolkit for building multirotor flight controllers.
 It is geared toward people like me who want to tinker with flight-control firmware, and use it to teach students about ideas like inertial measurement and PID tuning.  <b>If you are